lovindata/blog/docs/posts/0/index.md

 ### ⚡ Backend Electricity Setup

-Let's build our first electric central that will empower the future bridges:
+Let's build our first electric central that will empower the future bridges.
+A REST API server enables clients to interact with resources over HTTP using standard methods.

 <figure markdown="span">
   ![Backend Server Configuration](image-3.png)